Club: Málaga CF | Opening: 1941 | Capacity: 29,500 seats

 It being Spain, there is always the odd bar or restaurant in the adjoining neighbourhoods, but Málaga’s city centre is nearby and offers many more options.
 Málaga’s nightlife pretty much revolves around the Calle Larios and Calle Granada.

-There are no hotels right by Estadio La Rosaleda, but if you pick a hotel toward the north-west of the city centre, it is a mere 15-minute walk to get to the stadium.
+There are no hotels right by Estadio La Rosaleda, but if you pick a hotel in the north-western part of the city centre, it only takes you 15 minutes walking to get to the stadium.

 Hotel Tribuna, Ibis Málaga Centro, and Salles Hotel Málaga are located around the Guadalmedina river(bed), get good reviews, and are affordable.
 Options toward the north of the centre include Hotel Del Pintor, Casa de las Mercedes, and the more budget La Casa Mata Central.
 For all hotels close to Estadio La Rosaleda click here, for all hotels in the city centre here.

-The ticket windows also open on the day of the match, though Málaga does a good job in filling the stadium and regularly sells out.
+The ticket windows also open on the day of the match, though Málaga fill up their stadium well and regularly sell out.

-Málaga offers guided stadium tours that include the away dressing room, VIP areas, Presidential box, and press room.
+Málaga offer guided stadium tours that include the away dressing room, VIP areas, Presidential box, and press room.
 The tours last 45 to 60 minutes.

 Estadio La Rosaleda furthermore houses the Museo Málaga CF, a museum dedicated to the history of the club.